home-assistant/home-assistant.io/source/_posts/2017-11-07-which-hass-to-use.markdown

 # Decisions, Decisions, Decisions...

-Ok you've made it this far you're interested in automating your home, but Home-assistant has you stuck there are 3 main ways to install it..
+Ok you've made it this far you're interested in automating your home, but Home Assistant has you stuck there are 3 main ways to install it.
 Which should you choose?

 *   Hass.io
 *   Python Virtual Environment
 *   Hassbian

 This brief article will hopefully give you a starting point to make your decision as all 3 are perfectly viable options.
-These are not prescriptive and hass.io for example can be installed on any linux server but if you are looking to do that, you don't need this article to tell you the options.
+These are not prescriptive and hass.io for example can be installed on a generic linux server (subject to some [limitations](https://github.com/home-assistant/hassio-build/tree/master/install#supported-machine-types))but if you are looking to do that, you don't need this article to tell you the options.

 <!--more-->